 Implications of Ongoing HIPAA Audits

 The OIG’s criticism focuses on the OCR’s reactionary enforcement activities, pointing out that they only investigate cases in response to complaints, tips, or media reports.
-The OCR’s expansion of their outreach and audit programs will enabled them to discover non-compliant businesses and providers before a breach occurs.
+The OCR’s expansion of their outreach and audit programs will enable them to discover non-compliant businesses and providers before a breach occurs.

 Most importantly, the OCR has agreed to expand their Phase II audit program.